25prabhu10/notes/docs/Languages/JavaScript/React/React.md

   <h1 id="recipe-0">Baked Salmon</h1>
   ```

-- This React element has similar properties applied to new DOM elements.
+- This React element has similar properties applied to new DOM elements

   ```javascript
   {